walterbender/Syllabi/biomimicry.md

 -------------------------------
 </a>

-Students are not required to attend this session and will instead use this time to rehearse and polish their presentations on their own time.
+Students will use this time to rehearse and polish their presentations.

 <a name="WEEK15">
 15. FINAL PRESENTATIONS